shubhammishra-bigdata/project_3-Sparkstreaming_with_kafka/README.md

  3. Start Producer.py to start reading data from the meetup stream and store it in '''meetup''' kafka topic.

- 4.Start Consumer.py to consume the stream from the '''meetup''' topic
+ 4. Start Consumer.py to consume the stream from the '''meetup''' topic

  5. Submit the spark job spark_meetup.py, to read the data into Spark Streaming from Kafka.